neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 #### 3.2.
 Histogram estimation

-There are different attacks to JPEG steganography.
-Here we are going to see how to detect this type of steganography by estimating its histogram of DCT coefficients.
-That is, a bar graph in whitch each bar represents the frequency of each DCT value.
+There are different JPEG steganograohy methods and differents attacks to JPEG steganography.
+Here we are going to see a simple attack that consists of estimating the histogram of DCT coefficients.
+This histogram is a graph bar in whitch each bar represents the frequency of each DCT value.
+So the first step is to extract de DCT coefficients.

 To extract the DCT coefficients we can use [this tool](http://www.daniellerch.me/snippets/stego/dctdump.c).
-You can download and compile it with:
+Download it and compile it with the following command:

 ```bash
 $ gcc dctdump.c -o dctdump -ljpeg